 The action begins in one of Èpica Foundation’s basements, where the audience can see the projection of a silent film that reveals Doctor Frankenstein’s tragedy: one night, a thief entered his house and ended up killing his wife.
 The Doctor swore to bring her back to life and began to experiment with the corpses of animals, giving them electric shocks to try to revive them.
 He soon moved on to human bodies; after several tests, even with living beings, he managed to bring his wife back from the dead.

-The new Doctor Frankenstein wanders, confused, among a crowd that yells at him.
+The new monster wanders, confused, among a crowd that yells at him.
 The only person who seems not to be frightened by his presence is a girl sitting by a lake.
 Unfortunately, when he approaches her, the girl ends up falling and drowning.
 An angry mob chases Doctor Frankenstein with torches, calling him a murderer and taking the girl’s inert body to celebrate her funeral.

 Once the girl has been buried, Doctor Frankenstein and his wife enter the scene and bring her back to life.
 The girl looks at her new parents and takes them by the hand.
 The new undead family leaves the Foundation in the middle of a storm; on top of them, the audience can see a silent movie title card just like the ones from the first scene, containing what could be both a closing text and the beginning of the same story: “To be continued”.